Use of nigger in the arts: Television

-The word nigger has been used in several episodes of television programs.
-A well-known example is the eleventh season premiere of South Park, "With Apologies to Jesse Jackson", in which Randy Marsh says nigger on Wheel of Fortune, which triggers public humiliation and ostracism.
+Later in the 2000s, South Park's eleventh season premiered with "With Apologies to Jesse Jackson", in which Randy Marsh incorrectly answers niggers instead of naggers for the hint "people who annoy you" on Wheel of Fortune, which triggers public humiliation and ostracism.
 Despite criticism from the Parents Television Council, many, including African Americans, have praised the episode for its humorous message of how it feels to be called a nigger.